 Indian culture is an amalgamation of mixed culture.
-It is a land which claims the birth of many religions.
-Hindu, Sikhism, Buddhism, Jainism etc.. all were born here.
+It is a land that claims the birth of many religions.
+Hindu, Sikhism, Buddhism, Jainism, etc.. all were born here.

 India was truly coined as “The Golden Bird”, because of its rich Indian culture.

 There are many cultural sites, places, cuisines, movies which signifies the richness of Indian culture.

 Now we will ponder over a few topics

 3. Indian Culture at a glance

 4. Indian Culture in the Global World